Eurocopter EC 145 Multi-Purpose Helicopter, Europe / Japan

 In June 2006, the EC145, designated UH-145, won the US Army’s Light Utility Helicopter (LUH) competition.
 EADS North America was awarded a contract for the first eight of 322 helicopters.
 A further 34 were ordered in November 2006.
 The first helicopter, re-designated UH-72A Lakota, was delivered in December 2006.

-The helicopter can be kitted out for a number of missions including search and rescue, police and federal roles, surveillance, firefighting, mobile command centre, cargo, passenger and VIP transport, search and rescue, medical evacuation, training and offshore support.
+The helicopter can be kitted out for a number of missions including search and rescue, police and federal roles, surveillance, firefighting, mobile command centre, cargo, passenger and VIP transport, search and rescue, medical evacuation, training and

 The helicopter has a mission endurance of three hours 25 minutes with 30 minutes reserves.
 The fast cruise speed is 245km/h.